ayllenzhang/myblog/source/about/index.md

 ## About Me
 - Graduated from THU in 2018, majoring in Automation.
 - Summer intern @ School of Public Health, Brown University (2017)
-- Summer intern @ Department of Computer Science and Technology, Nanjing University (2019)
+- Summer intern @ Department of CST, Nanjing University (2019)
 - Travel & outdoor enthusiast.
 Travelled throughout China.
     - My favorite by far is the snow scenery in Hokkaido
 - Beloved songs